-The duathlon is a non-drafting event, so I was riding solo, however it would not have been possible without permission from Brompton Dock for allowing me to use their bike in unconventional circumstances, XtraMileEvents for allowing me to use the Brompton for the race and Scott who owns a car that is unable to carry two road bikes.
-He also helped me out the week before in my first speed trial of a Brompton Demonstrator from Evans Cycles Deansgate in a 1 hour attempt in the car park of Manchester City Football Club (I did 29km on the car park doing laps).
+A duathlon is a non-drafting event, so I was riding solo, however, it would not have been possible without permission from Brompton Dock for allowing me to use their bike in unconventional circumstances, XtraMileEvents for allowing me to use the Brompton for the race and Scott who owns a car that is unable to carry two road bikes.
+He also helped me out the week before in my first speed trial of a Brompton Demonstrator from Evans Cycles Deansgate in a 1-hour attempt in the car park of Manchester City Football Club (I did 29km on the car park doing laps).

 A 3-speed Brompton vs. time trial bikes...

-I hired a Brompton Dock bike from Manchester Piccadilly and the cost for 3 days was £7.50 which is incredible value considering a new Brompton retails at over £700.
+I hired a Brompton Dock bike from Manchester Piccadilly and the cost for 3 days was £7.50 which is great value considering a new Brompton retails at over £700.
 The edition used was a standard 3-speed with dynamo lights.
-I did not change the pedals to SPD and only cable tied a drinks cage to the handlepost.
+I did not change the pedals to SPD and cable tied a drinks cage to the handle post.
 I asked permission from Brompton Dock to make sure I could use it at the Duathlon.

 Average of 31km/h...